firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/authentication.md

 ## Remote user authentication

 Firefly III supports [RFC 3875](https://tools.ietf.org/html/rfc3875#section-4.1.10) which means your users can authenticate using the `REMOTE_USER` header.
 When you enable this method, an authentication proxy in front of Firefly III MUST be set up to care of the user's login and authentication.
-This lets you to use advanced login methods like hardware tokens, single sign-on, fingerprint readers and more.
+This lets you use advanced login methods like hardware tokens, single sign-on, fingerprint readers and more.
 Once the authentication proxy says you're logged in, it will forward you to Firefly III.

 A very popular tool that can do this [Authelia](https://www.authelia.com/docs/).